 When mental capacity is affected

 People may have difficulty making decisions for lots of reasons.
-Mental capacity doesn't mean you're just indecisive. it could be for a number of reasons including:
+Mental capacity doesn't mean you're just indecisive or don’t have all the information you need to make a decision.

 - A learning disability